"Good job": Midwife helps woman deliver baby in car at full speed, peeps react

 - A midwife at a district hospital in Ghana sprung into action to assist a pregnant woman to deliver a baby in a speeding commercial vehicle

-- Adams Fatimata has described the first-time experience in her line of work as the most fulfilling
+- Adams Fatimata has described this first-time experience in her line of work as the most fulfilling

-- The video showing some of the scenes in the moving whip and the midwife's detailed account warmed the hearts of netizens
+- The video showing some of the scenes in the moving car and the midwife's detailed account warmed the hearts of netizens

 PAY ATTENTION: Enjoy reading our stories?
 Join YEN.com.gh's Telegram channel for more!

-Adams Fatimata, a midwife at a district hospital in Ghana, took action to help a pregnant woman in labour to deliver a baby on a moving vehicle.
+Adams Fatimata, a midwife at a district hospital in Ghana, took action to help a pregnant woman in labour deliver a baby in a moving vehicle.

 The health worker, who has seven years of experience as a midwife, disclosed that she was sitting behind the pregnant woman when she went into labour.